nuwud/android-camera-research/README.md

 3. Review the project structure for clean architecture patterns
 4. Check the sample project for a complete integration example
 5. For beginners, start with the easy setup tools
+6. Review the latest research findings to see the current state-of-the-art
+7. Check the future research directions to understand our roadmap

 ## Contributing